 Department of Mechanical Engineering and Materials Science (MEMS)

-tenure track assistant professor or associate professor position in the Advanced Manufacturing area, with a
+a tenure track assistant professor position in the Solid Mechanics area, with a mechanical engineering focus.

 research program, as well as contribute to the teaching mission of